kmacdonald06/ai-openscale-icp/tutorial-adv.md

 {:python: .ph data-hd-programlang='python'}
 {:swift: .ph data-hd-programlang='swift'}

-# Tutorial - (Advanced)
+# Python SDK Tutorial (Advanced)
 {: #crt-ov}

 In this tutorial, you learn to perform the following tasks:

 - Run a Python notebook to create, train and deploy a machine learning model.
 - Create a data mart, configure performance, accuracy, and fairness monitors, and create data to monitor.
 - View results in the {{site.data.keyword.aios_short}} Insights tab.